 Do you have a stable career and income?

 Needless to say, it would be silly to consider purchasing a home if you’re unstable financially.
-If you can predict your income for the next 7-10 years, you are most likely financially prepared to purchase a home.
-Many lenders prefer candidates who have been in the same career field for at least two years prior to purchase.
+If you can predict your income for the next few years, you are most likely financially prepared to purchase a home.

 Can you predict your housing needs for the foreseeable future?